-Shell has an 80% working interest in Groundbirch which produces approximately 500 million standard cubic feet per day of natural gas from the Montney formation and has an expected field life of more than 35 years.
+Shell has an approximately 80% working interest in Groundbirch, which produces approximately 500 million standard cubic feet per day of natural gas from the Montney formation and has an expected field life of more than 35 years.

 The natural gas produced from the Montney formation is situated 2,500 metres below ground, trapped within a mixture of siltstone and shale.
 We use hydraulic fracturing, creating hairline cracks to unlock the natural gas that’s tightly trapped in the tiny pores of the rock.

 Location: About 50 km south of Fort St. John, British Columbia